sholtomaud/phd/Literature Review/litrev.md

 ## Engineering Scope

 In reviewing the level 1-3 system requirements, it appears that there are a number of different world views which tend to reflect the interests of different stakeholders.
 In terms of Systems Engineering, requirements are usually generated from a user.
-However in the case of the literature above, authors did not typically frame the discussion in terms of user requirements, but in terms of stakeholder interests, compliance risks and Social License to Operate.
+However in the case of the literature identified above, authors did not typically frame the discussion in terms of user requirements, but rather, in terms of stakeholder interests, compliance risks and Social License to Operate.
 If a 'user' is understood as a stakeholder, then the stakeholder requirements above can be defined as user requirements.
 However this alignment itself creates another requirement concerning the issue of how to manage users in terms of public and private permissions.

 **User Roles**